Victim's Action List

 - You can also submit alert online.

-verify the requester's identity unless the consumer designated another reasonable method of contact.
+to verify the requester's identity unless the consumer designated another reasonable

 - Alert stays active for 7 years.

-Consumer is subject to criminal penalties for submitting false reports.
+enforcement agency.
+Consumer is subject to criminal penalties for submitting false

 - Consumer can request two free credit reports from each bureau within 12 months of